-- (1) The chief executive must issue an identity card to each authorised person. - (2) This section does not apply to an authorised person who is a police officer. - (3) The identity card must- - (a) contain a recent photograph of the authorised person; and - (b) be signed by the authorised person; and - (c) identify the person as- - (i) if the person is a transit officer-an authorised person (transit officer); or - (ii) otherwise-an authorised person; and - (d) include an expiry date. - (4) A person who ceases to be an authorised person must, as soon as practicable, return the identity card to the chief executive, unless the person has a reasonable excuse for not returning it.
+- (1) The chief executive must issue an identity card to each authorised person. - (2) This section does not apply to an authorised person who is a police officer. - (3) The identity card must- - (a) contain a recent photograph of the authorised person; and - (b) be signed by the authorised person; and - (c) identify the person as- - (i) if the person is a transit officer-an authorised person (transit officer); or - (ii) otherwise-an authorised person; and - (d) contain a unique identification number for the authorised person; and - (e) include an expiry date.

-(5) Nothing in this section prevents the issue of a single identity card to a person for this Act and other Acts.
+- (4) A person who ceases to be an authorised person must, as soon as practicable, return the identity card to the chief executive, unless the person has a reasonable excuse for not returning it.
+Maximum penalty-30 penalty units. - (5) Nothing in this section prevents the issue of a single identity card to a person for this Act and other Acts.